Sim4n6/plasoWiki/How-to-write-a-parser.md

 Before you can write a binary file parser you will need to have a good understanding of the file format.
 A description of the Safari Cookies.binarycookies format can be found [here](https://github.com/libyal/assorted/blob/master/documentation/Safari%20Cookies.asciidoc).

+# Parsers vs. Plugins
+Before starting work on a parser, check if Plaso already has a parser that handles the underlying format of the file you're parsing.
+Plaso currently supports plugins for the following file formats:
+* Bencode
+* Web Browser Cookies
+* ESEDB
+* OLECF
+* Plist
+* SQLite
+* Syslog
+* Windows Registry

+If the artifact you're trying to parse is in one of these formats, you need to write a plugin of the appropriate type, rather than a parser.

+For our example, however, the Safari Cookies.binarycookies file is in its own binary format, so a separate parser is appropriate.

 # Test data

 First we make a representative test file and add it to the test_data/ directory, in our example: